facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

 ### 8.1 Images

-- The images initialize in the variable images , passing it a dictionary, being the key one of the enumerated ones that represent the different images of the screen, and the value the customized image to be shown.
+- The images initialize in the variable images, passing it a dictionary, being the key one of the enumerated ones that represent the different images of the screen, and the value the customized image to be shown.

 ```java
 case ic_sdk_close_arrow